PeARSearch/readthedocs/docs/source/index.rst

 **PeARS** (the People's Agent for Reciprocated Search) is a free search engine that you can run locally from your browser, or from your own server.
 It allows you to 'index' pages (i.e. to produce a computer-readable representation of the pages' content, essential to the search process), and to search pages that you or your friends have indexed.
 In a local setting, search happens entirely on your machine, meaning that no one knows what you are searching and when.
 In a decentralised setting, you and your friends can get together to maintain an search engine that you have entire control over.

+If you are excited about the idea of a decentralised search engine, there are different ways you can contribute!
+Find out what you can do as:

+* a searcher
+* a curator
+* an instance admin

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+If you want to run your own PeARS, check out the :doc:`usage` section for further information on setting up the software.

 .. note::